 Google Fusion Tables was a data management online data management tool that accepts data files organized in the style of a simple database table, most often as CSV files.
 Fusion Tables files can be private, unlisted, or public, as desired by the user and consistent with the conventions established by other Google Docs apps.
 Google Drive was then loaded with files and made searchable for the user.

-Use: Google Fusion Tables used to collect, visualize, and share data.
+Use: Google Fusion Tables are used to collect, visualize, and share data.
 Multiple tables are used to hold data, which Internet users can browse and download.

 Grafana is web-based analytics and interactive visualization program that runs on multiple platforms.
 When connected to supported data sources, it delivers charts, graphs, and alerts for the web and dashboards simplify the process of tracking users and events by automating the collection, administration, and presentation of data.